 Talk about a can of worms!
-Just like the number of colors in a Crayola Crayon Box, every photographer has a unique way of editing and delivering digital images.
+Just like the number of colors in a Crayola Crayon Box, every photographer has a unique way of image editing and delivery of the photos.
 To help clear things up, here’s how I do it.

 There are three stages of photo editing.

 This is the image that the camera takes.
 It’s solid, looks good, but could use some love.
 Cameras nowadays are incredibly intelligent, and because of that, photographers rely on some automatic features to allow them to focus on capturing great content and not worry so much about being technically perfect.
 I’m personally very OCD and type-A, so I try to get it as close to 100% right in-camera as possible because that means less time editing later on.
 Two minutes spent moving a stick or stray piece of hair during the session saves at least 10 minutes at my desk trying to remove it in Photoshop.
 These images are a little flat, lack “punch,” and are essentially the starting point for a photographer to go nuts.

 This is where I do the following edits: White Balance, Exposure, Contrast, Color Toning, Shadow & Highlight Adjustment, Sharpening, Noise Reduction, and straightening horizon lines.
 These adjustments are for the entire image as a whole, AKA I make a change, and the whole image is affected.
 If there’s a giant stop sign, my lightstand, or a squirrel doing the Macarena in the background that’s distracting, I’ll remove it, but I won’t be doing the nitty-gritty zits, stray hairs, twigs & leaves, or detailed editing here.
 These edits are great for images smaller than an 8×12″.